 Python have lots of built-in functions, but very often we need to create our own functions (we could refer to these functions as user-defined functions) In Python a function is defined using the def keyword:

 '''

 1 def FunctionName:

 2 <statement-l>

 3 .

 4 .

 5 <statement-N>

 6 return ...

 '''

-Example 6.1.1.
-Create a Function in a separate File
+Example 7.1.1.
+Basic Function

 Below you see a simple function created in Python: